 Allstate has some of the highest average rates on our list, but its extensive list of discounts and rewards opportunities may make up for the high premiums.
 The carrier's deductible rewards program may lower your collision deductible for every year of safe driving, while the Safe Driving Bonus may be available for going six months without an accident.
 Allstate is one of our 2023 Bankrate Award winners for Best Home Insurance Company Overall, so if you're shopping for both home and auto coverage, it may be worth considering.

 State Farm is the largest insurer in the nation for home and car insurance by market share.
 Even with its size, State Farm holds a strong auto claims satisfaction score from J.D.
 Power.
 The carrier's many local agents and highly-rated mobile tools may make it easy for homeowners to manage their home and auto policies with a single agency or app.
 In addition to a bundling discount, State Farm also offers a multi-car discount, which may help you save if your household needs to insure more than one vehicle.

 Progressive falls short with a below-average claims satisfaction score from J.D.
 Power, but its highly-rated digital tools may appeal to shoppers who prefer to manage their policies virtually.
 Progressive offers a discount for homeowners, even if their home is not insured with the carrier.
 If you're on a tight budget or new to insurance shopping, you might appreciate the company's Name Your Price tool, which allows you to input your budget and explore coverage options within that range.

 Learn more: Progressive Insurance review

-If you are considering bundling your car and home insurance, there are some pros and cons to consider, including:
+Bundling may simplify your insurance shopping and help you save some money, but it might not be for everyone, especially if you have unique coverage needs.
+If you are considering bundling your car and home insurance, there are some potential pros and cons to consider, including: